GUIDE RATING

 Introduction

-This is a collection of alternative playstyles/builds for Spectre.
-Spectre is not only my most played but also my most successful hero, and these are some alternative builds to consider when cookie cutter Vanguard --> Phase Boots --> Radiance gets old, most of which are strong enough to be considered full out alternatives or even superior options.
+This is a collection of playstyles/builds for Spectre.
+Spectre is not only my most played but also my most successful hero, and these are some alternative builds to the largely outdated Vanguard --> Phase Boots --> Radiance.
 Each one will get it's own minisection for you to check out, so consider this an anti-alt-tab guide.
-They are primarily sourced from the Southeast Asian inhouse Dota scene and my personal experience.
+They're sourced from a variety of scenes and forums, and they're all well tested.
 They're also for my benefit as well so I have an external collection of builds.

 Spectre can be one of the hardest carries in the game, but not all of these guides will build her as such.
-All 5 builds start with the same items to safely get you to fast tranquils to give you lane-sustain with the regen, movespeed, and armor.
-If you do not like quelling blade on her (I do, her base damage is meh), instead you can grab 3 braches or easily have a stout shield delivered to you by the time the creep waves meet or go pick it up at the side shop.
+All the builds start with similar items to safely get you to phase+RoH to secure your laning stage.
 I pick up an early level of dispersion on all builds since level one dagger is pitiful as a nuke and dispersion will always be useful in lane, but there's certainly an argument for dagger at level one to avoid a first blood attempt.
-Since we don't have a timing window to hit like we would with Radiance, if your early laning phase is going well Hand of Midas is good to start stockpiling reliable gold for buyback, plus it accelerates your level gain as Spectre is deceivingly level dependent.
+Since most builds don't have a timing window to hit like we would have with Radiance, if your early laning phase is going well Hand of Midas is good to start stockpiling reliable gold for buyback, plus it accelerates your level gain as Spectre is deceivingly level dependent.
 It also adds attack speed which helps with farming and synergizes with desolate.
+Midas is your call.

-Spectre is tanky, strong teamfighter with a global presence, and is a reasonable laner.
+Spectre is tanky, strong teamfighter with a global presence and amazing late game.
 She has a very strong single target initiation spell in the form of Spectral Dagger, which also helps secures early ganks every time haunt is off cooldown.
+Haunt lets her destroy teams in the lategame with her global presence, and is a large part of her amazing hero damage stats.
 She has really poor stat gain compared to other carries, with a fun skillset to compensate.
 She is not an early tank, but can come online before several other carries and carry hard late game.

 Note that for time calculations these guides assume around ~350 gold per minute.
 Early less is expected and later more, but this will help you identify the time constraints you're under for certain builds without having to run them multiple times.